-Students can purchase a 12 month permit for £75, a 9 month permit for £60 or a 6 month permit for £40 (equivalent to a charge of approximately £1.50 per week).
-The duration of the chosen permit will run from the date of purchase.
+Students can purchase a 12 month permit for £75, a 9 month permit for £60, a 6 month permit for £40, or a 4 month permit for £26 (equivalent to a charge of approximately £1.50 per week).
+The duration of the chosen permit will run from the date you request the permit to start.

 Applications should be made via the Online Store.